 All communication from the agent to the BlazeMeter cloud is made over outbound requests to the BlazeMeter API via HTTPS on port 443.
 The agent requests work to be processed and sends back results over a TLS-encrypted connection and is not externally addressable.

-Downloading and Running the Agent
+Download the Agent

-Running the Agent
+Run the Agent

 After downloading the agent, extract the executable from the .zip file so that you can run it from your command line.

-The first time you run the agent, you must use the
+Note: The first time you run the agent, you must use the

 If you do not yet have a token, follow these steps to create one: